Snake0good/30-days-of-code/README.md

 Hopefully it works out.
 I know Python and have exprience with HTML, CSS, and Javascript, but I'm looking to do more.

+Days and Projects
+- 1 S-Figure with html and css